Stringy invariants for horospherical varieties of complexity one: Computing the stringy -function

 \subsection{Stringy invariants}

-We combine the discrepancy calculation from Section~\ref{s:discrepancy} and the motivic volume results from Section~\ref{s:motivic-horo} to obtain a formula for the stringy $E$-function of a $\QQ$-Gorenstein horospherical variety $X$ of complexity one with log terminal singularities.
-We reuse the notation of the previous section, and we denote by $\Gamma \subset C$ an open dense affine subset which does not contain any special point.
-Let $d$ be the dimension of $X$. \\ \paragraph{{\bf Decomposition of the motivic integral.}} First we decompose the motivic volume $\E(X)$ along the $\L(G)$-orbits in $\L_\Gamma(X')$.
-We will use the set $|\DF'|_\Gamma$ from Equation~\eqref{e:HGamma} and the map $\val : X_\Gamma' \to |\DF'|_\Gamma \cap \N$ from Equation~\eqref{e:val}.
-This latter induces a map from $\L_\Gamma(X')$ to the set $|\DF'|_\Gamma \cap \N$ that we will denote by $\val$.
+This section is devoted to determine the stringy motivic volume of a log terminal horospherical variety of complexity one by using the discrepancy calculation from Section~\ref{s:discrepancy}.
+We use the notations of the previous section, and denote by $\Gamma \subset C$ an open dense affine subset which does not contain any special point.
+Let $d$ be the dimension of $X$. \\ \paragraph{{\bf Decomposition of the motivic integral.}} We decompose the motivic volume $\E(X)$ along the fibers of the map $\val : X_\Gamma' \to |\DF'|_\Gamma \cap \N$ from Equation~\eqref{e:val}.
+The next statement immediately follows from the measurability results of Lemmas~\ref{l:vol-hor} and~\ref{l:vol-ver}.